fjsnow/chirp/README.md

 }
 ```

+> [!WARNING]
+> If you are using Chirp on a Minecraft server, be aware that the packet handlers do not run on the main thread.
+If you need to perform actions that require the main thread (like interacting with Bukkit APIs), you will need to schedule those actions using `Bukkit#getScheduler().runTask(...)` or similar methods.

 Chirp fields will automatically work with all primitive data types and their boxed versions, as well as `String` and `UUID`.
 If you want to use other types, you will need to register a custom converter.

 Todo so, annotate a class with `@ChirpConverter` and implement `FieldConverter<T>` on it.
 You will simply need to provide a `serialize` and `deserialize` method, converting to and from `T` and `String` respectively.